Samuel-Osian-Andrews/GroupThink/readme.md

     ## # ℹ abbreviated names: ¹​`Positive (Proportion)`, ²​`Negative (Proportion)`

 …Just make sure that you’ve accounted for each response option across your range of columns, otherwise you’ll get an error.

+&nbsp;

 #### Make formatted tables